 Specific Information For Women

-Life Time Fitness doesn’t have a women’s-only workout area, but as a female, I didn’t feel uncomfortable on the main gym floor.
-The clientele seemed a bit more mature than the folks at some other chain gyms I’ve been to, and the other members were mostly focused on themselves.
+Life Time Fitness doesn’t have a women’s-only workout area, but I didn’t feel uncomfortable on the main gym floor as a female.
+The clientele seemed more mature than the folks at other chain gyms I’ve been to, and the other members were mostly focused on themselves.

-I think because of the higher prices and the fact that it’s a family-friendly place, Life Time Fitness doesn’t attract the kind of men who only go to the gym to flirt with women.
+Because of the high costs of the monthly memberships and the fact that it’s a family-friendly place, Life Time Fitness doesn’t attract the kind of men who only go to the gym to flirt with women.
 You probably won’t find as many creeps there as you would at other commercial gyms.